NamanVashishta/RAG-System-for-ROS2/README.md

 #### 4. Fine-Tuning Milestone
 - **Objective:** Fine-tune a pre-trained Hugging Face model on the ROS2 subdomains.
-- **Important:** Only CS370 Honors and CS-GY-6613 students are required to perform fine-tuning.
 - **Tool:** Utilize existing fine-tuning tutorials, Google Colab, or other cloud services for model training.

 #### 5. Deploying the App Milestone